Welcome to this issue of Cochrane Methods, the official annual publication that reports on methodological developments and issues within Cochrane.

-The Cochrane Collaboration is an international, independent, not-for-profit organisation of 27,000 contributors from 120 countries, dedicated to making up-to-date, accurate information about the effects of health care readily available worldwide.
-Its contributors work together to produce Cochrane reviews of healthcare interventions, diagnostic tests and methodology, which are published online in The Cochrane Library.
-These help providers, practitioners, patients and the public more generally, make informed decisions about their own health care and that of others.
-The Cochrane Methods Groups provide policy advice to the Collaboration on how the validity and precision of Cochrane reviews can be improved.
-In addition, Methods Groups may also carry out additional tasks such as providing training, peer review and specialist advice, contributing to software developments, or conducting methodological research aimed at improving the quality of Cochrane reviews.
-You can read more about the individual Methods Groups and their achievements on pages 37–53.
+Cochrane is an international, independent, not-for-profit organisation ofmore than 28,000 contributors from 120 countries, dedicated to making up-to-date, accurate information about the effects of healthcare readily available worldwide.
+Its contributors work together to produce Cochrane Reviews of healthcare interventions, diagnostic tests and methodology, which are published online in The Cochrane Library.
+These reviews help providers, practitioners, patients and the public more generally, make informed decisions about their own healthcare and that of others.
+The Cochrane Methods Groups provide methodological policy advice to Cochrane on how the validity, precision and applicability of Cochrane Reviews can be improved.
+In addition, Methods Groups provide training, peer review and specialist advice, contribute to software developments, and conduct methodological research.
+You can read more on the current activities of the individual Methods Groups and their achievements on pages 37–53.
 A number of Groups are becoming active with social media including blogs and twitter accounts.
 Our Groups are publishing a large number of articles connected with Cochrane activity and development of review methods.